Skip to content

 workflows disabled screen

-The workflows are now displayed: look at the list on the left side as shown in the graphic below.
-(You can dismiss the Actions Enabled message using the X near the upper right side if it appears).
+The workflows are now displayed on the left side as shown in the graphic below.
+(Dismiss the Actions Enabled message using the X near the upper right side if it appears).

 workflows displayed